 School lunches and snacks

-A healthy lunch and snack will help your child stay alert and meet his energy needs during the day.
+A healthy lunch and snack helps your child stay alert and meets his energy needs during the day.
+Many schools have healthy eating policies, so it’s a good idea to check your school’s policy.

 Water is the healthiest drink for children.
 A bottle of water is better for your child than fruit juice or cordial.

-If your child needs medication at school, you’ll need to authorise her teacher to administer it under strict guidelines.
+If your child needs medication at school, you need to authorise her teacher to administer it under strict guidelines.

 Problems at school

-If your child encounters any problems at school it’s best to speak to the teacher as soon as possible, whether by phone or in person, to stop the issue getting worse.
+If your child has any problems at school it’s best to speak to the teacher as soon as possible, whether by phone or in person, to stop the issue getting worse.
+Try to arrange a meeting for a time you won’t be interrupted by other children or parents.

 School safety rules